aantron/dream/example/h-sql/README.md

   text NOT NULL);

 CREATE TABLE dream_session (
-  key TEXT NOT NULL PRIMARY KEY, id TEXT NOT NULL, expires_at REAL NOT NULL, payload TEXT NOT NULL
+  key TEXT PRIMARY KEY,
+  label TEXT NOT NULL,
+  expires_at REAL NOT NULL,
+  payload TEXT NOT NULL
 );